-• Goal: Protect and conserve environmentally critical areas (critical areas include: flood hazard areas, geologic hazard areas, shoreline and surface waters, habitat conservation areas, aquifer recharge areas, and scenic areas.)
+- Goal: Protect and conserve environmentally critical areas (critical areas include: fish and wildlife habitat, wetlands, flood hazard areas, geologic hazard areas, and aquifer recharge areas) - Goal: Protect and recover endangered species within Clark County. - Goal: Protect, conserve, and recover salmonids within Clark County.

-- Goal: Protect and recover endangered species within Clark County. - Goal: Protect, conserve, and recover salmonids within Clark County. - Goal: Protect and enhance shorelines of Clark County. - Goal: Manage the parks and open space of Clark County consistent with protecting water quality and critical areas, and with enhancing the recovery of listed species. - Strategy: Incentives should be developed that encourage open space, recreation, and protection of the natural environment. - Strategy: Evaluate a variety of funding sources and their feasibility for acquisition of land and other programs to implement the policies within the Environmental, Rural and Natural Resource elements and to comply with regional salmon recovery goals and objectives.
+- Goal: Protect and enhance shorelines of Clark County. - Goal: Manage the parks and open space of Clark County consistent with protecting water quality and critical areas, and with enhancing the recovery of listed species. - Strategy: Develop incentives that encourage open space, recreation, and protection of the natural environment. - Strategy: Evaluate a variety of funding sources and their feasibility for acquisition of land and other programs to implement the policies within the Environmental, Rural and Natural Resource elements.